-Student loan consolidation and student loan refinance both combine two or more student loans into one new loan with just one monthly payment, streamlining the repayment process.
+Borrowers who consolidate and refinance student loan debt combine two or more loans into one new loan with just one monthly student loan payment, streamlining the repayment process.
 Consolidation and refinance also provide borrowers with an opportunity to reduce the monthly loan payments by increasing the repayment term.
 But, there are important differences between consolidation and refinance, such as the impact on interest rates and borrower benefits.

-Consolidation: A federal consolidation loan bases the new interest rate on the interest rates of your current loans you’d like to consolidate.
+Federal student loan consolidation is provided by the federal government through the U.S. Department of Education.
+Through this program, the new interest rate is based on the interest rates of your current loans you’d like to consolidate.

-Since July 2013, the interest rate on a federal direct consolidation loan is the weighted average of the interest rates on the loans that were included in the consolidation loan, rounded up to the nearest 1/8th of a percent, without a cap.
+Since July 2013, the interest rate for the Federal Direct Consolidation Loan program is the weighted average of the interest rates on the existing loans that were included in the consolidation loan, rounded up to the nearest 1/8th of a percent, without a cap.

 The interest rate on a federal consolidation loan is a fixed interest rate.

-Refinance: A private refinance bases the new interest rate on the better of the borrower’s credit score and the credit score of the cosigner, if any.
+Refinancing is a private consolidation of student loans through a private lender.
+Refinancing bases the new interest rate on the better of the borrower’s credit score and the credit score of the cosigner, if any.
 Lenders use tiering, which maps several ranges of credit scores into specific interest rates.

 The interest rate on a private refinance may be a fixed or variable interest rate, depending on the lender.
 Some lenders offer borrowers a choice of fixed and variable interest rates.

 The interest rate on a private refinance may be higher or lower than the current interest rates on the borrower’s loans.
 Generally, it takes a few years after graduation for a borrower’s credit scores to improve enough that they can qualify for a lower interest rate.
-The borrower must manage their credit responsibly, paying every bill (not just the student loans) on time, by the due date.
+The borrower must have a solid credit history, paying every bill (not just the student loans) on time, by the due date.
 It is also helpful if the borrower has stable employment, sticking with the same employer for at least two years.

 If the new interest rate on a private refinance is higher than the weighted average of the interest rates on the borrower’s loans, the new loan will cost the borrower more than their current loans.

-Which Loans are Eligible for Consolidation and Refinance?
+Which Student Loans are Eligible to Consolidate and Refinance?

 More than a third of federal student loan dollars are in federal consolidation loans made to more than a quarter of federal student loan borrowers.

-Some private lenders will refinance only private education loans, while others will refinance both federal and private education loans.
+Some private lenders will refinance only private education loans, while others will refinance both federal and private student loans.

-Be careful when refinancing federal student loans into a private loan, as the new loan will not include the superior benefits of federal education loans.
-These benefits include low fixed rates, flexible repayment plans, longer deferments and forbearances, death and disability discharges, and loan forgiveness options.
+Be careful when refinancing federal student loans into a private loan, as the new loan will not include the superior benefits and protections of federal education loans.
+These benefits include low fixed rates, flexible repayment plans, longer deferments and forbearances, death and disability discharges, and loan forgiveness programs.

 Change in Repayment Plan